-Want to use `joins` with Cassandra?
-Or, help people already familiar with SQL leverage your Spark infrastructure?
+With the Spark Thrift Server, you can do more than you might have thought possible.
+For example, want to use `joins` with Cassandra?
+Or, help people familiar with SQL leverage your Spark infrastructure without having to learn Scala or Python?
 They can use their existing SQL based tools they already know such as Tableau or even MS Excel.
-Maybe both?
-This post describes how to provide answers.
+How about both?
+This tutorial describes how to provide answers using the Spark Thrift Server.
 It describes how to configure the Apache Spark Thrift Server with Cassandra.

 First, some quick background on Apache Spark Thrift Server.